 The above example is pretty realistic: As a rule of thumb,

-requests are fastest, dCap
+GridFTP requests are fastest, dCap requests with the

-dccp program are a little slower and dCap
+dccp program are a little slower and dCap requests

-library are very slow.
+with the dCap library are very slow.
 However, the usage

 patterns might be different at other sites and also might